giltayar/nursery/README.md

 ```

 The syntax is strange.
 There's a `for await` loop, and a body that runs two tasks using `nursery.run`.
-Don't worry, the `for await` loop will execute only once
+Don't worry, the `for await` loop executes only once
 (we'll see later that it can execute more if we want, for retries).
-The tasks will run concurrently, but the `for await` loop (along with `Nursery` magic, will ensure that the code
+The tasks run concurrently, but the `for await` loop (along with `Nursery` magic), ensures that the code
-will wait till both tasks have run.
+wait till both tasks have run.

 Note: tasks in `Nursery` are either promises of already running tasks,
-or functions that returns promises that the nursey will execute to get the promise.
+or functions that returns promises that the nursey executes to get the promise.
 For example, the above
 code can be written, but instead of passing promises directly, we pass async functions:

 ```js